bradleyoesch/bradleyoesch.github.io/recipes/brownie-cookies/index.md

 ### Storage

-1. Will keep in airtight container at room temperature for 2-3 days
+- Will keep in airtight container at room temperature for 2-3 days
-1. Roll dough into balls, will keep in freezer for upt to 3 months
+- Roll dough into balls, will keep in freezer for up to 3 months